maialenaguiriano/TXTanalyzer/README.md

 # TXTanalyzer Library

-The TXTanalyzer library is a tool designed to perform basic text analysis on .txt files.
+ TXTanalyzer is a tool designed to perform basic text analysis on .txt files.
 It offers a range of utilities for text analysis, including word counting, sentence splitting, sentiment analysis, and word cloud generation.
-The library is built using various Python packages such as spaCy, NLTK, and WordCloud, to enhance the quality of the analysis.
+The library is built using various Python libraries such as spaCy, NLTK, and WordCloud, to enhance the quality of the analysis.

 ## Table of Contents
 1. [Installation](#installation)